 - Look for a separate jewelry insurance policy.
 Take out separate protection for your prized pieces.

 When it comes to treasured pieces of jewelry, it always pays to speak to your insurer.
 Insuring expensive pieces need not be complicated.
 For more information about coverage, open our personal insurance page.
-Contact CAV Insurance on 781-237-4107 for all of your insurance needs in Eastern Massachusetts.
+Contact us at CAV Insurance on 781-237-4107 for all of your insurance needs in Eastern Massachusetts.